meierh/Embedded_System_Hands_On_I/Task_1/readme.md

 sudo make install
 ```

-- with openocd installed, we can run it with the config file
+- with openocd installed, we can run it with the config file:

 - FILE:stm32f0raspberry.cfg:

 ```stm32f0raspberry.cfg: